ShivashishY/shiva/content/posts/how to create-nft.md

 ### Side chain

 A side chain is a designation for a blockchain ledger that runs parallel to a primary blockchain.
-Entries from the primary blockchain (where said entries typically represent digital assets) can be linked to and from the side-chain; This allows side-chains to operate independently of the primary blockchain (e.g., using alternative means of record keeping, alternative consensus algorithms, etc.)
+Entries from the primary blockchain (where said entries typically represent digital assets) can be linked to and from the side-chain.
+This allows side-chains to operate independently of the primary blockchain (e.g., using alternative means of record keeping, alternative consensus algorithms, etc.)

 ### Interoperability